-In Part II the analysis will incorporate network congestion modeling to account for performance deterioration in legacy unlicensed bands (2.4 GHz, 5 GHz).
+In the upcoming phase 2 report the analysis will incorporate network congestion modeling to account for performance deterioration in legacy unlicensed bands (2.4 GHz, 5 GHz).
 By simulating traffic reallocation and capacity saturation, we estimate the compounded negative effects on consumer experience and service quality.
 These effects are then translated into reductions in consumer benefit and producer surplus.